b3-exmo/b3-exmo.github.io/docs/Culture/Culture.md

 If JS creates a fake bank, forges documents, engages in extramarital affairs, gouges Parley Pratt out of a home, he’s still revered as being a prophet and we don’t question his priesthood authority.

-But, God have mercy on that 15-year-old if he jacked off once and then prepared sacrament.
+But, God have mercy on that 15-year-old if he jacked off the day before preparing sacrament.
 Can’t tell you how many times that was the topic of 3rd hour lessons on Sunday.

 Same goes for Brigham Young.
 If we can point to his imperfections and outright egregious behavior, and still call him a prophet, why do we need to follow any rules?
-Is BY going to be in the celestial kingdom despite his imperfections?
+And you expect me to want to go there, too, knowing that Brigham is there?

 &nbsp;